Graham-Stein/github-docker-image-build/README.md

 This repo is a Hello World example of how to automate building a docker image from a `Dockerfile` and push it to GitHub Container registry using GitHub actions.

+## Branch protection

+The main branch is protected and requires a pull request to merge.

 ## Resources

 * [GitHub Actions Documentation](https://docs.github.com/en/actions)